Sherry-Xu/Deep-Switching-State-Space-Model/README.md

 python main.py -p Pacific --train
 ```
 The best checkpoint will be saved to `results/checkpoints/<dataset_name>/best.tar`.
-> You could replace `{dataset_name}` in `-p {dataset_name}` to other dataset (Toy, Lorenz, Sleep, Unemployment, Hangzhou, Seattle,  Pacific, Electricity).
+> You can replace `{dataset_name}` in `-p {dataset_name}` to other dataset (Toy, Lorenz, Sleep, Unemployment, Hangzhou, Seattle,  Pacific, Electricity).

 ## Replication Steps
 ### Option 1.
 To load the pre-trained checkpoints
-1. Download the checkpoints folder from [this link](https://www.dropbox.com/scl/fi/uhqpjmubfcr5wr102nxzr/checkpoints.zip?rlkey=2p6xabwl7e3325eaxefc9slbj&dl=0) as said above.
+1. Download the checkpoints folder from [this link](https://www.dropbox.com/scl/fi/uhqpjmubfcr5wr102nxzr/checkpoints.zip?rlkey=2p6xabwl7e3325eaxefc9slbj&dl=0) as described above.
-2. Run below command in terminal to obtain the figure and tables
+2. Run the following command in the terminal to obtain the figures and tables:

 ```bash
 chmod +x reload_experiment.sh
 ./reload_experiment.sh
 ```
 - Inside `reload_experiment.sh`, we will load the pre-trained for each dataset.
-> **Note**: Due to that the forecasting results are generated via Monte Carlo method, the produced results will be slightly different with different runs.
+> **Note**: Since forecasting results are generated using the Monte Carlo method, the results will vary slightly between runs.

 All generated figures are saved to `figures/`.
 - **Figure 2(a)**: `Toy_Prediction.png`